Why revised 2020 budget was increased - Presidency – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The presidency has explained why the revised 2020 budget was increased despite the drop of revenues accrued to the government.
+The Presidency has explained why the revised 2020 budget was increased despite the drop in revenue that accrues to the government.

-Senior Special Assistant on National Assembly matters to President Muhammadu Buhari, (House of Representatives) Umar El-Yakub, told State House Correspondents at the weekend, that the increase was to address the impact of the COVID-19 pandemic on the economy.
+Senior Special Assistant on National Assembly Matters to President Muhammadu Buhari (House of Representatives), Umar El-Yakub, told State House Correspondents at the weekend that the increase was to address the impact of COVID-19 pandemic on the economy.

-President Buhari had on Friday signed N10.81 trillion revised budget into law.
-The original budget size when it was signed into law in December 2019 was N10.594 trillion.
+President Buhari had on Friday signed the N10.81 trillion revised budget into law.
+The original budget size signed into law in December 2019 was N10.594 trillion.

-According to El- Yakub, the government had to prioritize infrastructure projects that would reflate the economy.
+According to El-Yakub, the government had to prioritize infrastructure projects that would reflate the economy in the new budget.

-He said, “Some parameters were looked at, in any event the 2020 budget was benchmark at $25 per barrel of crude oil while the new amended budget is at $28 per barrel.
-So because of that you can see there is bit of an increase in revenue and thank God also the price of oil from then even though the initial benchmark was at $53.
+“Some parameters were looked at, in any event the 2020 budget was benchmarked at $25 per barrel of crude oil, while the new amended budget was pegged at $28 per barrel.
+So because of that you can see there is a bit of an increase in revenue, and thank God also the price of oil from then even though the initial benchmark was at $53.

-“In addition to that one needs to understand the whole essence of the review is to prioritize government projects to the extent that projects that will certainly address infrastructure and ginger the economy more as well as address health issues, concerns.
+“In addition to that, one needs to understand the whole essence of the review,it is to prioritize government projects to the extent that projects that will certainly address infrastructure and ginger the economy more as well as address health issues, concerns.

-“All those necessitated these new look at the budget, so as to free certain amounts of money hitherto appropriated for certain projects which in the circumstances are not as expedient to prioritize those but looked at other infrastructure that need prioritization so as to address the pandemic and the difficulties that it has brought to the lives of Nigerians.
-So to address those issues that was why the budget was looked at and amended,” he explained.
+“All those necessitated these reviews in the budget so as to free certain amounts of money hitherto appropriated for certain projects which in the circumstances are not expedient to prioritise.
+Infrastructure needs prioritisation and there is need to address the pandemic and the difficulties that it has brought to the lives of Nigerians.
+So to address these issues, the budget was looked at and amended,” he said..

 On allegations that the National Assembly is mere rubber stamp to the executive, the presidential liaison officer with the lawmakers said: “I believe Nigerians voted members of the National Assembly to represent their interest and to work for their betterment as well as to make laws that will be for the good governance and order for the country and in order to ensure that happens, the National Assembly certainly needs the executive arm of government because it is indeed the arm that implement those laws that have been passed by the National Assembly.